alexandreCameron/sagex/README.md

 This code will not to win the competition (already over).

 The aim is to show different data science analysis.

+## Mininal requirement to run the project

+You should have python3, pip3 and jupyter notebook install locally on your machine.

+The other packages will be installed on a virtual environment to avoid conflict in the packages.

+## !
+WARNING: do **not** uninstall python on linux !

+Be very carefull when uninstalling python on a linux machine.
+The linux kernel uses python.
+Uninstalling python can render you machine unusable.

 ## Configure virtual environment